Earlham College Office

 Michiyo has worked with Japan Study at the Waseda University office since 1984.
 She has extensive experience working with host families and providing support to students.
 As an undergraduate at Waseda University, she participated on the Japan Study program and studied abroad at Albion College for a year.
 She received her MA and Ph.D. in Education from Waseda University.
 Her research interests include liberal arts colleges and study abroad programs.
 She also teaches at Rikkyo University about multiculturalism and higher education.

 Karen graduated from Denison University in 2012 and participated in the 2010-2011 Japan Study Program.
-She has been living and teaching in Japan since graduating college and is currently attending Sophia University's Global Studies Masters Program.
+She has been living and teaching in Japan since graduation and is currently attending the Graduate Program of Global Studies at Sophia University in Tokyo.
 She has experience navigating cultural differences in Japan and can provide assistance with questions about daily life, cultural concerns, and homestays.